pedrofran12/hpim_dm/README.md

 #### Start protocol process

 In order to start the protocol you first need to explicitly start it.
 This will start a daemon process, which will be running in the background.
-The command is the following:

 We support multiple tables.
-Each daemon process will be bind to a given multicast and unicast table id, with can be defined at startup with `-mvrf` and `-uvrf`.
+Each daemon process will be bind to a given multicast and unicast table id, which can be defined at startup with `-mvrf` and `-uvrf`.

 If `-mvrf` is not defined, the default multicast table id will be used (table id 0).

 If `-uvrf` is not defined, the default unicast table id will be used (table id 254).

    ```
    sudo hpim-dm -start [-mvrf MULTICAST_TABLE_ID] [-uvrf UNICAST_TABLE_ID]
    ```